allan-walpy/my-dev-guide/code_conventions.md

 ### Add a `default` block in the end of `switch` statement

-Add a descripve comment if the default block is supposed to be empty.
+Add a descriptive comment if the default block is supposed to be empty.
 If that block is not supposed to be reached throw an `InvalidOperationException`

 ### Encapsulate complex expressions